When you can’t stay sane, your relationship can’t either.

 - Go on a jaunt through the neighborhood.

 - Explore a beautiful park.

 - Take the kids to get ice cream.

-Do whatever pleases you!
-You may learn more about each other in the process, and strengthen your bond.
+Do whatever pleases you.
+You may learn more about each other in the process and strengthen your bond.

-We would all do well to heed the wisdom of the Dalai Lama:
+Heed the wisdom of the Dalai Lama:

 In dealing with those who are undergoing great suffering, if you feel “burnout” setting in, if you feel demoralized and exhausted, it is best, for the sake of everyone, to withdraw and restore yourself.
 The point is to have a long-term perspective.

 Try some of these ideas out.
 We hope that they will leave you feeling less stressed-out about your own life and about the life that you and your partner share.